hpcleuven/VscDocumentation/source/access/mfa_guide.rst

 - PuTTY

   - Under 'Session' in the tree menu enter the remote hostname.
-The port is usually 22.
+The default port is 22.
   - Under 'Connection/SSH' ensure the protocol is set to SSH.
   - Under 'Connection/SSH/Auth' ensure that using Pageant and agent forwarding are active.
   - Under 'Connection/SSH/Auth/Credentials' make sure that there are no private keys specified